How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 The Best Teams builder does not try every possible combination of four characters.
 It uses a focused composition-guided pipeline.
 For each DPS character you own, the generator checks that character's authored compositions (team archetypes with defined structures, core characters, and path constraints).
 Compositions that require conditions your roster cannot meet are skipped entirely.

 Authored prebuilt teams are scored first: if you own all four characters in a canonical prebuilt team, it goes straight to the top of the list and receives the S+ synergy boost.
 If not enough prebuilt teams are available, the generator fills remaining slots from ranked candidate pools.
-For each role (Amplifier, Sustain, Sub-DPS), candidates are gathered in priority order: characters the DPS explicitly rates (highest synergy first), characters who rate the DPS from their own data (reverse lookup, lower priority), and highest-tier characters of that role as a general fallback.
+For each role (Amplifier, Sustain, Sub-DPS), candidates are gathered in priority order: characters the DPS explicitly rates (highest synergy first), characters who rate the DPS from their own data (reverse lookup, lower priority), and highest-scored characters of that role as a general fallback.

 The generator then assembles teams within the composition's defined structure (hypercarry: 1 DPS + 2 Amplifiers + 1 Sustain; dual-carry: 2 DPS + 1 Amplifier + 1 Sustain; sustainless: 1 DPS + 3 Amplifiers).
 Every candidate combination is checked against hard filters: no duplicate Trailblazer variants (cannot run two versions of the same base character), and must meet any remaining composition path requirements.
 Candidate pools are capped at the top 5-6 per role to keep the search bounded.
 Every team that passes the filters gets scored using the team scoring formula, and the top teams across all compositions for every DPS are merged into the final ranked output.